"Thank you NYMB for making it possible to help fellow NICU babies and for providing mothers with another option to feed their babies."

 "Both of my boys were NICU babies and while I was lucky enough to produce milk for them, I know not every mother can.
 I love that I am able to give those moms that option when so many things are out of their control."

 "It's a privilege for me to be able to donate milk and to be a help.
 Just knowing that I’ll be giving to others and being a helping hand in their growth and health, fills me with joy.
-Knowing the benefits my baby has received from being 100% breastfeed and knowing i'm producing triple the amount of milk, the least I can do is pass those benefits forward to other babies.
+Knowing the benefits my baby has received from being 100% breastfed and knowing I'm producing triple the amount of milk, the least I can do is pass those benefits forward to other babies.
 It's our first time donating and it definitely will not be the last."

 "Despite some challenges along the way, breastfeeding has been a wonderfully nurturing, nourishing, and bonding experience for me and my now 11-month old daughter Fiona.
 I feel incredibly lucky to have had a healthy full-term baby, to have been able to establish a strong breastfeeding relationship, and to have an ample milk supply that should allow her to keep nursing and receiving expressed breastmilk to 12 months and as long after as we both want.
 Especially during this pandemic – when opportunities to connect and help others can be limited, and pregnant women and new mothers face even greater challenges than usual – I so appreciate New York Milk Bank making it possible for me and Fiona to give back to our community and share the benefits of breastmilk with the babies who need it most."

 "God gives us blessings to share.
-I receive the blessing of producing extra breastmilk and I considered important to share with all those babies and moms that need it.
+I receive the blessing of producing extra breastmilk and I considered it important to share with all those babies and moms that need it.
 If my baby would have needed breastmilk, I would wish someone would have done the same to help him."

 "Having seen how much my little one has thrived from the benefits of breastmilk, it makes me so happy to be able to share my surplus of milk to other babies who may be in need.
 I hope with each warm bottle of breastmilk, along with the love and care each NICU baby receives from their parents, doctors and nurses, will give that baby just a little bit more of a fighting chance.
 Thank you NY Milk Bank for all the help and support!
 This is our first donation and we hope to share more in the future!"